josiechoi/Ryerson_capstone_library_usage/LiteratureReview.md

 ## What do we know about driving forces behind library activities?
 * Here, defined as number of checkouts and may number of renewals
 * Ideally, we can find literature about studies done in the area of public libraries.
 If there is none, a broader scope (which covers all kind of libraries) will be used.
 * In LISTA, the most useful subject term is "LIBRARY circulation analysis".
-At the first glance, it does look like it is more being done in academic libraries
+At the first glance, it does look like it is more being done in academic libraries.
+DE "LIBRARY circulation analysis" AND DE "public libraries"

 Works Cited